ChaehyeonSong/ConTiCal/README.md

 **The code will be released after the review session**

+## Abstract
+Intrinsic calibration is an essential phase in uti- lizing imaging sensor geometry.
+Unfortunately, traditional cal- ibration necessitates a sophisticated procedure when applied to thermal infrared (TIR) cameras.
+Furthermore, inherent blunt and obscure thermal imaging boundaries hinder precise detection, causing low calibration accuracy.
+To tackle these challenges, we propose a novel approach to thermal camera calibration exploitation based on conic.
+Existing conic-based methods are limited to intrinsic parameter estimation because conic does not hold the property under distortion.
+To mitigate this issue, we introduce undistorted conic reconstruction for reliable projection among thermal images and complete conic- based optimization for distortion coefficient inference.
+We further propose scale-invariant geometric losses, which are robust to the inherent thermal image problems in that they prevent severe image noise and pixel inaccuracy.
+As a result, our method outperforms the ROS-calibrator, demonstrating about 10% error reduction.

 ## How to run ConTi-Cal in ros?
   0. manufacture the calibration target using the stl file in target folder
   1. <a href="http://wiki.ros.org/melodic/Installation/Ubuntu">install ros</a> (melodic version is recommended)